Communication Studies: BS, BA

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

-- Transfer Students: Transfer students from other institutions and students transferring from other USU majors must have earned at least 25 semester credits semester credits, have a cumulative GPA of 2.5 or higher, and take certain prerequisite classes before being admitted to this major.
+- Transfer Students: Transfer students from other institutions and students transferring from other USU majors must have a cumulative GPA of 2.75 or higher to be admitted into the full major, Communication Studies, see the Admission requirements below.

 Professional Organizations, Honor Societies, and Clubs